Sally-N-Ngure/yoloIP2/explanation.md

 1. **Frontend**

 	- A React.js single-page application packaged into a Docker image and pushed to Docker Hub as `snngure/yoloip2-frontend:v1.0`.
-	- For this deployment the frontend bundle was temporarily patched in the running pod to point at the backend external IP `http://136.112.168.236` so the UI can POST products.
+	- For this deployment the frontend bundle was temporarily patched in the running pod to point at the backend external IP `http://34.132.107.209` so the UI can POST products.
-	- Recommended (permanent): rebuild the frontend with an environment-driven backend URL (e.g., `REACT_APP_BACKEND_URL`) or use a reverse-proxy so the frontend uses relative `/api` paths.

 2. **Backend**